Death and state funeral of Kim Il Sung: Background

-On the late morning just before 12:00 noon of 7 July 1994, Kim Il-sung collapsed at his residence in Hyangsan from a sudden heart attack.
-After the heart attack, his son Kim Jong-il ordered the team of doctors who were constantly at his father's side to leave, and arranged for the country's best doctors to be flown in from Pyongyang.
-After several hours, the doctors from Pyongyang arrived, but despite their efforts to save him, Kim Il-sung died at around 2:00 am local time on 8 July 1994.
-His death was declared 34 hours later, respecting the traditional Confucian mourning period.
+On the late morning just before 12:00 noon of 7 July 1994, Kim Il Sung collapsed at his residence in Hyangsan from a sudden heart attack.
+His son Kim Jong Il ordered the team of doctors who were constantly at his father's side to leave, and arranged for the country's best doctors to be flown in from Pyongyang.
+After several hours, the doctors from Pyongyang arrived, but despite their efforts to save him, Kim Il Sung died at around 2:00 am local time on 8 July 1994.
+His death was declared 34 hours later.

 The announcement of the death of the supreme leader was made live over Korean Central Television at noon by the channel's news presenter Chon Hyong-kyu on 9 July 1994.

-Kim Il-sung's death resulted in nationwide mourning and a ten-day mourning period was declared by Kim Jong-il.
+Kim Il Sung's death resulted in nationwide mourning and a ten-day mourning period was declared by Kim Jong Il.
 His funeral in Pyongyang was attended by hundreds of thousands of people from all over North Korea.
-Kim Il-sung's body was placed in a public mausoleum at the Kumsusan Memorial Palace, where his preserved and embalmed body lies under a glass coffin for viewing purposes.
+Kim Il Sung's body was placed in a public mausoleum at the Kumsusan Memorial Palace, where his preserved and embalmed body lies under a glass coffin for viewing purposes.
 His head rests on a Korean-style pillow and he is covered by the flag of the Workers' Party of Korea.
-Newsreel video of the funeral at Pyongyang was broadcast on several networks, and now can be found on various websites.
+Newsreel video of the funeral at Pyongyang was broadcast on several networks, and subsequently made available on various websites.
 A further mourning period lasted until the third anniversary of his death in 1997.